No. 30: ‘Iron Butterfly Theme’

 “Theme” covers the life cycle of an iron butterfly, beginning with the throbs of birth, then the exhilarating flight, then the crash-and-burn accompanied by the devils of feedback and anarchy.

 Throughout, keyboardist Doug Ingle’s organ dances and duels with Danny Weis’ distorted guitar as tribal drums pound away.
 As a coda, Morse code announces the death of the bellowing beast … fade to black.
 It’s as cinematic a song as there is in rock.
+(It did end up on the soundtrack to the biker movie “The Savage Seven,” no butterflies in sight.)

 Giving the song its unshakable creepiness is Ingle’s chanting — the echo of demented monks, perhaps.
 A warning of medieval horrors to come.
 Or, at least, something from the slab at Hammer Films.